ruonezhang/world-happiness-report-powerbi-analysis/README.md

 # World Happiness Report Analysis

-An end-to-end data analysis project exploring global happiness patterns using Python and Power BI.
-The project combines exploratory analysis, data cleaning, star schema modeling, DAX measures, and an interactive Power BI dashboard designed for country-level and regional insight.
+An end-to-end BI project combining Python and Power BI to explore global happiness patterns across countries and regions.
+The project includes data cleaning, ETL, star schema modeling, DAX development, and the creation of an interactive multi-page Power BI report.

 ## Highlights
 - Built an end-to-end BI project from raw World Happiness Report datasets.